-An implantable cardioverter-defibrillator (ICD) is a device that detects any life-threatening, rapid heartbeat.
+An implantable cardioverter-defibrillator (ICD) is a device that detects a life-threatening, rapid heartbeat.
 This abnormal heartbeat is called an arrhythmia.
-If it occurs, the ICD quickly sends an electrical shock to the heart to change the rhythm back to normal.
+If it occurs, the ICD quickly sends an electrical shock to the heart.
+The shock changes the rhythm back to normal.
 This is called defibrillation.

-An ICD is made of these parts:
+An ICD is made up of these parts:

 A cardiologist or surgeon most often will insert your ICD when you are awake.
 The area of your chest wall below your collarbone will be numbed with anesthesia, so you will not feel pain.
-The surgeon will make an incision (cut) through your skin and create space under your skin and muscle for the ICD generator.
+The clinician will make an incision (cut) through your skin and create space under your skin and muscle for the ICD generator.
 In most cases, this space is made near your left shoulder.

-Using a special x-ray to see inside your chest, the surgeon will place the electrode into a vein, then into your heart.
-Then the surgeon will connect the electrodes to the pulse generator and pacemaker.
+The clinician will place the electrode into a vein, then into your heart.
+This is done using a special x-ray to see inside your chest.
+Then the clinician will connect the electrodes to the pulse generator and pacemaker.